SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 and open mean, and clearly not Android Open Sources Projects Original intention.

 <del>
 `Termux`, a powerful Linux terminal emulator on Android used for many projects for education purposes, was banned by Goggle due to their `policy` concern.
 In order to use `Termux`, you can only use the side-loading app store such as `F-Droid`, official `github` release, or download the `apk` file to install it.
 </del>

-> [!
-Notice] Please note:
+> [!Notice] Please note:
+>
 > It is not true that `Termux` cannot be downloaded via Play Store.
 > A build experimental version of `Termux` existed on the Play Store.
 > The `Termux`'s `README.md` specific that the Play Store version is